julie-ng/azure-openid-workshop/README.md

 ## Variation #2 - Microservice Architecture (intermediate)

-If you use the submodules and `docker-compoes.yaml` in this git repository, you have a microservice-like architecture where the [frontend](https://github.com/julie-ng/openid-demo-frontend) is an indenpendently depoloyable [VueJS](https://vuejs.org/) Single Page Application and separate from the backend.
+If you use the submodules and `docker-compoes.yaml` in this git repository, you have a microservice-like architecture where the [frontend](https://github.com/julie-ng/openid-demo-frontend) is an independently deployable [VueJS](https://vuejs.org/) Single Page Application and separate from the backend.

 Note: this version is designed to fail out of the box.
 If you follow the readme, however, you will get it working easily.